Skip to content

 The structures I treat in a deep neck lift

 Let me detail each anatomical structure I address during a deep neck lift.
-This level of detail is what allows for truly transformative results.
+This anatomical approach is what tends to make the difference between a modest and a more refined result.

 Supraplatysmal fat: the superficial layer